one-big-unicorn/toebees/README.md

 ```

-**4.** Check that you have Python 3 installed; if either of the following lines work, you're good
+**4.** Check that you have Python 3 installed; if either of the following lines output "Python 3.x.x", you're good

-`python --version #(make sure this outputs version Python 3.x.x)`    or    `python3 --version`
+`python --version`    or    `python3 --version`

-If neither worked, download the release for your operating system from [here](https://www.python.org/downloads/).
+If neither did, download the release for your operating system from [here](https://www.python.org/downloads/).

 **5.** Run it!
-There are a couple presets you can use, otherwise make your test following the given format
+There are a couple presets you can use, otherwise make your test following the given format.

 `python main.py`    or    `python3 main.py`